tlozoot/experigen/README.md

 ## Known limitations

+URLs may not contain hyphens/dashes.
+You'll have to use a different URL.

 Experigen does not measure reaction times.
 You can only get a very rough idea of how fast participants are working by examining the server timestamps.

 Experigen requires participants to be online and using an active internet connection.
 There is no offline mode at the moment (it's in the works, though).